awsdocs/amazon-lumberyard-user-guide/doc_source/component-physx-terrain.md

 The **PhysX Terrain** component exports and saves the terrain as an asset that loads at runtime\.
 The **PhysX Terrain** component is required for games in which physics interacts with the terrain\.
 For example, you can create a terrain collider so that your entities can interact with it, such as a barrel that falls to the ground and then rolls to a stop\.

-For more information about using PhysX components, see [Simulating Physics Behavior with the PhysX System](physx-intro.md)\.
+For more information about using PhysX components, see [Simulating physics behavior with the PhysX system](physx-intro.md)\.

 **Topics**
 + [PhysX Terrain Component Properties](#physx-terrain-component-properties)